ChrisOwen101/SigmaScopeLesson/0-learning-objectives.md

 By the end of this session you will be able to

-- Define what Scope is in JavaScript
+- Define what scope is in JavaScript
-- Predict how scope of variable will change code outcomes
+- Predict how scope of variable will change the results of code
+- Create variables at block, function and global scope